 If you have two or more products whose licenses are intended for the same system, as specified by their SERVER lines, you may be able to combine the license files into a single license file.
+This has advantages if you are using lmgrd as your license server manager.
+If you are using lmadmin as your license server manager, you do not need to combine license files.
+When using multiple license files with lmadmin import each license file and launch lmadmin, which launches each of the vendor daemons defined in the imported license files.

 The license files for the models described in One System with Multiple License Server Instances and One System with One License Server and Multiple License Files could be combined if they met certain criteria.
 See Criteria for Combining License Files.
-Figure 8-6 shows one possible scenario using a combined license file.
+Figure 9-4 shows one possible scenario using a combined license file.

-Figure 8-6: One Imgrd, One License File
+Figure 9-4: One Imgrd, One License File